Aggregator-Tech/platform/README.md

 ### Kafka
 To start the Kafka server
-* gradlew :kafka:startKafkaDocker
+* gradlew :kafka:startDocker

 To stop the Kafka server
-* gradlew :kafka:stopKafkaDocker
+* gradlew :kafka:stopDocker

 ### Redis ( Currently required for data module only)
 To start the Redis server